vgauther/send-basic-mail-in-ruby-with-pony/README.md

-# Send basic mail in ruby with pony
+# Send basic mail in Ruby with Pony

 ## How to install